danielfett/draft-dpop/main.md

 # Protected Resource Access {#protected-resource-access}

-To make use of an access token that is bound to a public key using DPoP, a client MUST prove the possession of the corresponding private key by providing a DPoP proof in the `DPoP` request header.
+To make use of an access token that is bound to a public key using DPoP, a client MUST prove possession of the corresponding private key by providing a DPoP proof in the `DPoP` request header.
 As such, protected resource requests with a DPoP-bound access token necessarily must include both a DPoP proof as per (#the-proof) and the access token as described in (#http-auth-scheme).

-## DPoP Authorization Request Header Scheme {#http-auth-scheme}
+## The DPoP Authorization Request Header Scheme {#http-auth-scheme}

 A DPoP-bound access token is sent using the `Authorization` request header field per Section 2 of [@!RFC7235] using an